CleverSolute/.github/profile/README.md

 ---

-## Get Involved 🤝
+## Work With Us 🤝

-Interested in contributing or collaborating?
+CleverSolute works on innovative internal and client-focused projects in the fields of software development and insurance technology.
+While our repositories are private, we’re always open to business partnerships, integrations, and professional collaboration.

-Feel free to open issues, submit pull requests, or reach out via our websites!
+Feel free to reach out via our websites or contact emails.

 ---